 While this is one of the most fundamental ways, it could be the solution for non-cycle intensive applications, or circumstances where there is a notable perch amid cycles for the operator to retrieve or refill parts.
 Basically, this dictates that individuals utilize a safety enabled presence detecting gadget such as an Area Laser Scanner, or a safety mat to establish a human presence within a robot’s working space.

-This is a current advancement that needs a more sophisticated blend of robust knowledge on the risks that come with the application, an able robot safety interface, and a safety sensing technology.
+This is a current advancement that needs a more sophisticated blend of robust knowledge on the risks that come with the application, and able robot safety interface, and a safety sensing technology.

-Robot safety is a critical consideration that manufacturers should consider both for the worker and bottom line protection.
-Investing in robust safety facilities will save companies of major expenses that come with robot safety incidences.
-Collaborative robots are specially designed to allow for safe human and machine interaction that the conventional industrial robots.
+Robot safety is a critical consideration that manufacturers should consider both for the worker and bottom-line protection.
+Investing in robust safety facilities will save companies of major expenses that come with safety incidences.
+Collaborative are specially designed to allow for safe human and machine interaction that the conventional industrial robots.
 The evolution of robots is still ongoing to guarantee greater safety levels.